yevgeller/SyllabaryQuizGenerator/README.md

 # SyllabaryQuizGenerator
 Generator for questions and answers of Japanese syllabaries.
 Includes Katakana, Hiragana and transliteration.

-As of December 1, only Transliteration to Katakana is working.

 Output is expected as `List<QuizItem>`, with `QuizItem` having the following elements:

 ```C#